-cModuleType has a createScheduleInit(const char \name, cModule \parentmod) convenience function to get a module up and running in one step.
+cModuleType has a createScheduleInit (const char name, cModule parentmod) convenience function to get a module up and running in one step.

-mod = modtype->createScheduleInit("node",this);

-It does create() + buildInside() + scheduleStart(now) + callInitialize().
+''' cModule mod = moduleType->createScheduleInit("node", this); createScheduleInit() performs the following steps: create(), finalizeParameters(), buildInside(), scheduleStart(now) and callInitialize(). '''

 This method can be used for both simple and compound modules.
 Its applicability is somewhat limited, however: because it does everything in one step, you do not have the chance to set parameters or gate sizes, and to connect gates before initialize() is called. (initialize() expects all parameters and gates to be in place and the network fully built when it is called.)
 Because of the above limitation, this function is mainly useful for creating basic simple modules.